technative-academy/milliways_restaurant/README.md

 ## Description

- <div style="font-size: 40px; display:inline" >W</div>elcome to Milliways, the most extraordinary dining experience in the entire cosmos!
+ Welcome to Milliways, the most extraordinary dining experience in the entire cosmos!
 Step through the shimmering veil of reality into a realm where culinary innovation meets the infinite expanse of the universe.

 Picture this: nestled within the edge of the galaxy, Milliways floats like a shimmering jewel, its architecture a mesmerizing fusion of futuristic elegance and cosmic wonder.
 As you approach, you're greeted by the sight of swirling nebulae and distant stars twinkling through the massive observation windows, casting an ethereal glow upon the dining hall.